configcat/docs/website/docs/advanced/proxy/overview.md

 </td>
 <td><code>["localhost:6379"]</code></td>
 <td>The addresses of the Redis instances.
-The Proxy uses <a target="blank" href="https://redis.uptrace.dev/guide/universal.html">Universal Redis clients</a>, so if the array contains multiple addresses it will use <code>ClusterClient</code> instances.</td>
+The Proxy uses <a target="blank" href="https://redis.uptrace.dev/guide/universal.html">Universal Redis clients</a>, so if the array contains multiple addresses, it will use <code>ClusterClient</code> instances.</td>
 </tr>

 <tr>